 Liquidity Risk - The Company's cash and cash equivalents are invested in business accounts with high-credit quality financial institutions which are available on demand for the Company's programs.
 Future operations or exploration programs will require additional financing primarily through equity markets.

 The Company has lease obligations (note 8), the maturity of which are as follows:

-Total
+lotai

 \$

-Due within 1 year 104,100

-Due in 2 years 83,400
+Due in 1 year 83,400

-Due in 3 years 28,000
+Due in 2 years 28,000

-215,500
+111,400